 There was a time when I felt stuck.
-I wasn’t able to push things along at work as much as I liked, and it was impacting my motivation for work, bleeding into other aspects of life.
-It was an uncomfortable feeling.
+I wasn’t able to push things along at work as much as I liked, and it was impacting my motivation, bleeding into other aspects of my life.
 I found it stifling and oppressive.
 I didn’t know what to do next, or what any of it was for.
-That sort of stalemate situation kills passion and inspiration.
+I would wake up and stare at the ceiling for hours, wondering when I would feel passion and inspiration again.

 Floating in this untethered state, I was frustrated with the situation, but most of all, at myself.
 I couldn’t understand why I felt this much apathy, and it was anathema to my natural state.
 I started to doubt if I was good at anything, or if I could ever break out of it.